akrabat/ip-address-middleware/README.md

 **Trusted Proxies**

 If you configure to check the proxy headers (first parameter is `true`), you have to provide an array of trusted proxies as the second parameter.
 If the array is empty, the proxy headers will always be evaluated.
-If the array is not empty, it must contain strings with IP addresses, one of them must be the `$_SERVER['REMOTE_ADDR']` variable in order to allow evaluating the proxy headers - otherwise the `REMOTE_ADDR` itself is returned.
+If the array is not empty, it must contain strings with IP addresses or networks in CIDR-notation.
+One of them must match the `$_SERVER['REMOTE_ADDR']` variable in order to allow evaluating the proxy headers - otherwise the `REMOTE_ADDR` itself is returned.

 **Attribute name**